 To progress the stretch, move your hands closer together on the strap.

 4. Seated Twist – Sit straight up in a chair with your knees together.
 Twist your torso to the right, placing your left hand on the outside of your right thigh.
 Relax your shoulders as you look towards your right, gentling pushing on your right thigh.
 Breathe deeply for 10 to 15 seconds and release.
 Repeat with your left side.
 Repeat both sides 3-5 times.

 5. The 90, 90 Shoulder Stretch – Stand in a doorway, holding your arms up so your elbow is at a 90 degree angle and your arm forms a 90 degree angle to your body at the shoulder.
 Place each hand on one of the sides of the door frame, placing one foot forward as you stand up straight aligning your neck with your spine.
 Lean forward as you brace yourself against the door frame.
 Hold the stretch for 20-30 seconds.
 Repeat 2-3 times.

-If you are suffering from neck pain, try 5 stretches to relieve knee pain in short period of time.
+If you are suffering from knee pain, try 5 stretches to relieve knee pain in short period of time.